 Should I purchase short-term health insurance?

-Short-term health insurance should be used to fill a gap in coverage until you can find a longer-term health insurance option.
-Therefore, it is a temporary solution that could be a good option to consider in the following scenarios:
+Your best use of a short-term health insurance plan is to fill a gap in coverage until you can find a longer-term health insurance option.
+Therefore, it is a temporary solution that could be an excellent option to consider in the following scenarios:

 - Waiting period for employer health insurance